whitneyburton/portfolios/students/20150814-marla_brizel-m2.markdown

 * [Heroku](https://jurassic-parka.herokuapp.com)

 In this two-week project, my group implemented Jurassic Parka, an e-commerce site.
 I played a team lead role and was in charge of all production deploys.
-My main areas of focus included implementing a shopping cart using POROs, custom controller actions, and complex views.
+I played a part in setting up the item model.
+I also authored the shopping cart using POROs, custom controller actions, member routes, and complex views.
 I pushed myself to use jQuery over Ruby for order filtering in order to create a better user experience.
-I also wrote an extension to implement a sales/discount concept.
+I also personally wrote an extension to implement a sales/discount concept.
+Finally, I spent time towards the end of the project attempting to improve our test coverage.

 Evaluator: Josh
 ###### Scores